Luk-kar/DS_salaries_project/scraper/README.md

 The script has been tested and verified to be working as expected for a job with a target job size of < 900 individual listings.

+It is advised to use VPN during running the script.

 ## Usage 🔨

 ```